traci-porter/github-portfolio/README.md

 I approach every project with curiosity, a commitment to quality, and a focus on efficiency, ensuring that each piece of content enhances the user experience.

-When I’m not writing, I enjoy baking sourdough bread.
+When I’m not writing, I enjoy baking sourdough bread and teaching English as a Second language on [Preply](https://preply.com/en/tutor/6329583).

 **Overview**
 * [QA Engineering](#qa-engineering)